LolaDP/INFO834_ProjChat/README.md

 Go back to Clusters and click Connect
 Click "connect your application"
 Copy the link and paste it in Server.js, line 5 in const mongoDB (be sure to replace <password> by your password and <dbname> by message-database in the link)

+  10. In server.js line 6 get your path to access user.js and paste it in pathmodels

+  11. Install Live Server

+  12.Open a terminal, run the server node server.js
+If everything went smoothly, you should see the message connected in your terminal

+  12. Open connection.html with Live Server